-Medical Withdrawal
+Medical/Emergency Withdrawal

-Students who experience serious medical issues following the withdrawal period may request a medical withdrawal.
-Medical Withdrawal Request forms may be obtained by contacting the Registrar's Office.
-Completed forms must be submitted with proper medical documentation and must be received prior to the end of the semester.
-Dates provided on medical documentation and the date of the request submission will be considered when evaluating Medical Withdrawal Requests.
-Prior to returning to the College after an approved Medical Withdrawal, a student must meet with and receive approval from the Vice President for Student Services.
+Students who experience serious medical or emergency issues following the deadline for student initiated withdrawal may request a medical/emergency withdrawal.
+Medical/Emergency Withdrawal Request forms may be obtained by contacting the Registrar's Office.
+Completed forms must be submitted with proper documentation and must be received prior to the end of the semester.
+Dates provided on medical or emergency documentation and the date of the request submission will be considered when evaluating Medical/Emergency Withdrawal Requests.
+Prior to returning to the College after an approved Medical/Emergency Withdrawal, a student must meet with and receive approval from the Dean of Enrollment Services and Registrar.

-In order to be considered for a medical withdrawal, students must meet the following requirements:
+In order to be considered for a medical/emergency withdrawal, students must meet the following requirements:

-- Passing semester courses with a grade of "C" or better at the date of withdrawal. - Provide a written summary of the medical circumstances which are preventing the completion of the semester accompanied by appropriate documentation from a medical provider if warranted.
+- Student must be passing the current semester courses with regular class attendance at the time of the medical/emergency concern or intervention. - Student must provide a written summary of the medical/emergency circumstances which are preventing the completion of the semester accompanied by appropriate documentation of support from a heath care provider, case worker, social worker, or counselor if warranted.